Determine Your Correct Glove SIze

 How to Find the Perfect Fit

 Poorly fitting gloves reduce dexterity and tactile sensitivity, resulting in a need to use stronger muscle force.
 Companies can experience major costs and significant productivity losses due to injuries related to glove use.
 Poorly fitting gloves can also be a food safety hazard.

 Implementation of new gloving policy and products to match workers needs often results in improved safety productivity, job satisfaction and morale.
 Read more on about this in The Top 6 Hazards of Disposable Gloves.

 Find your size below after measuring your hand as indicated in the image below.

 Sizing varies based on style or material of gloves and also from person to person.
 If you are an in-between size, select the bigger size option.
-Always ask for samples of the glove before purchasing.

 Don't have a ruler?
 Download and print out our guide to help find the right size for you, by placing your hand on the glove.

 FACTORS TO CONSIDER BEFORE CHOOSING A GLOVE

 - Chemical Resistance

 Each chemical requires a different type of glove protection for the wearer.
 Conditions, exposure times, chemical concentrations and residues may effect glove performance.
 It is strongly advised that on-site testing of all gloves is important to determine safe usages.